VictorIstratii151/linux_tablet/README.md

 if you passed the boot args to u-boot

-19. create the boo script from this command: mkimage -C none -A arm -T script -d boot.cmd boot.scr
+19. create the boot script from this command: mkimage -C none -A arm -T script -d boot.cmd boot.scr
 20. Download a rootfs (for example debian): https://uk.lxd.images.canonical.com/images/debian/stretch/armhf/default/20220128_05:25/
 21. mount the rootfs to the second partition: mount ${card}${p}2 /mnt/